 Learning the local language can dramatically change the nature of your trip.
 When you can communicate with the locals in their language, you open up a whole new world of connections, resources, recommendations, and more.
 You can make friends, find the best local eats, or just have chance random encounters that you’d never have if you only speak English.
 The more of a language you know, the more you can get out of your travels abroad.

 The months or even years leading up to your trip are the perfect time to study a foreign language.
-There are tons of amazing free resources like Duolingothat will allow you to get the basics.
-You’ll find dozens of YouTube courses online, audio classes (free from the local library), or even online language learning opportunities like iTalki where you can practice with an experienced tutor.
+There are tons of amazing free resources like Duolingo that will allow you to get the basics.
+You’ll find dozens of YouTube courses online, audio classes (free from the local library), or even online language learning opportunities like iTalki where you can practice with an experienced tutor over Skype.

-I was working on learning Turkish while living in Colombia thanks to the power of the internet.
-With enough time, you could master the basics of a language and have experience speaking with locals without even leaving your house!
+I was working on learning Turkish while living in Colombia thanks to the power of the internet and being able to converse 1:1 with Turkish tutors in Turkey.
+With enough time, you could master the basics of a language and have experience conversing with native speakers without even leaving your house!

 At the least, you can master the basics and give yourself a running start when you arrive.
 If your dream trip is for a specific region, then you can focus your learning efforts there.
 If you don’t have specific plans, then I’d recommend a more global language like Spanish, French, or even Russian or Arabic.